DriesCruyskens/differential-growth-rs-wasm/README.md

 ### TODOS
 - starting shapes dropdown
+- draw line using mouse?
 - different growing algorithms + datgui dropdown
 - maybe switch from wasm-pack to Trunk https://trunkrs.dev/assets/.
-Yew is not suited because I want to use DatGui anyway
+Yew is not suited because I want to use DatGui anyway.
+Trunk not suited -> also no support for npm packages like dat.gui
 - move as much as possible to rust: canvas calls, request animation frame